bitflate/bitflate.github.io/_posts/2019-08-08-how-cryptocurrencies-can-succeed.md

 author: doph
 ---

 *Bitflate is a cryptocurrency with constant inflation of 7% per year.
-Its goal is to be a Medium of Exchange.*
+Its goal is to unlock the Medium of Exchange use case.*

 ### Elusive crypto revolution